SmokinCaterpillar/pypet/README.md

 and `--folder=` to specify a folder where to store the hdf5 files instead of the temporary one.
 If the folder cannot be created the program defaults to `tempfile.gettempdir()`.

+Running all tests can take up to 10 minutes.
+The test suite encompasses more than 300 tests (if you have installed BRIAN) and has a code coverage of more than 90%!

 ------------------------------------
 License
 ------------------------------------